nicholas12136/SIUE-ARC-Micromouse/README.md

 ## 🧠 Navigation Progress
 We are currently iterating on two main logic paths:

 -  **Flood Fill:** - Works by "pouring water" from the goal to the start, assigning distance values to cells.
-The mouse then moves toward lower-value cells, effectively calculating the shortest path. ( [**Click for video explanation**](https://www.youtube.com/watch?v=ktn3C7aXVR0) )
+The mouse then moves toward lower-value cells, effectively calculating the shortest path. ([**Video explanation**](https://www.youtube.com/watch?v=ktn3C7aXVR0))
 -  **Depth Search:** - Explores as far as possible along each branch before backtracking.
 It is "blind" to the shortest path until it has explored all options.

 ---